Asynchronous Reasoning: Training-Free Interactive Thinking LLMs: AsyncReasoning

+In our current implementation, we insert this question at the end of every paragraph or after every $T{=}20$ thinking tokens, whichever comes first.
+Crucially, once the model gives its ``yes'' or ``no'' response, we remove this prompt from its view (by hiding the corresponding key-value entries) so that it does not interfere with the model's chain-of-thought.
+See Appendix~\ref{app:mode_switching} for more details.

-We compare different mode switching prompts in Section~\ref{sect:experiments_mode_switching}.
-Overall, we found that existing reasoning LLMs can already control asynchronous reasoning, though they do sometimes make mistakes.
-It is possible to design more sophisticated thinking mechanisms, such as allowing the LLM to reason about mode switching in parallel instead of answering immediately.
-Additionally, one could introduce a mode-switching classifier ``head'' to decide when to pause responding.
-However, we opt to keep AsyncReasoning simple and training-free for initial experiments and defer further study of mode switching to future work.
+We compare different mode-switching prompts in Section~\ref{sect:experiments_initial}.
+Overall, we found that existing thinking LLMs can already control asynchronous reasoning, though sometimes they do make mistakes (we elaborate on that in Appendix~\ref{app:mode-switching-failure-mode}).
+It is possible to design more advanced mechanisms, such as allowing the LLM to reason about mode switching in parallel or introducing a classifier ``head'' to decide when to pause responding.
+However, we opt to keep AsyncReasoning simple and training-free, deferring further study of mode switching to future work.